Stanley Marcus: Legacy

 Another Marcus contribution to the arts was his own work in the area of photography.
 Over the course of his adult life, Marcus took thousands of photographs, both of famous and anonymous subjects, which he turned over to granddaughter Allison V. Smith, a professional photographer, upon moving out of his Nonesuch Road home into a smaller residence in the late 1990s.
 Two years after his death, Smith began making digital scans of the photos and posting them to the sharing site Flickr; despite the fact that their authorship was not identified, within a year the photographs had drawn 10,000 views.
 For the 100th anniversary of Neiman Marcus, Smith and her mother, Jerrie Marcus Smith, decided to assemble a representative selection of the nearly 5,000 images into a book; titled Reflection of a Man, the 192-page book was published by Cairn Press in October, 2007, and accompanied by an exhibit at the Dallas Museum of Art.

 Southern Methodist University hosts a Stanley Marcus collection at its DeGolyer Library in Dallas, including photographs, correspondence, and clippings.
 The library also houses a collection of more than 8,000 books donated by Marcus, including 1,100 miniature books, many from the press he founded.

+Marcus, alongside his fellow Texan businessmen D. Harold Byrd, H.L.
+Hunt and Roy Mark Hofheinz, was a subject of the 1968 BBC documentary The Plutocrats, about the ultra-rich of Texas.